Group delay and phase delay: Frequency components of a signal

+Fourier analysis reveals how signals in time can alternatively be expressed as the sum of sinusoidal frequency components, each based on the trigonometric function $\sin(x)$ with a fixed amplitude and phase and no beginning and no end.

+Linear time-invariant systems process each sinusoidal component independently; the property of linearity means they satisfy the superposition principle.

 Introduction

 The group delay and phase delay properties of a linear time-invariant (LTI) system are functions of frequency, giving the time from when a frequency component of a time varying physical quantity—for example a voltage signal—appears at the LTI system input, to the time when a copy of that same frequency component—perhaps of a different physical phenomenon—appears at the LTI system output.

 A varying phase response as a function of frequency, from which group delay and phase delay can be calculated, typically occurs in devices such as microphones, amplifiers, loudspeakers, magnetic recorders, headphones, coaxial cables, and antialiasing filters.
 All frequency components of a signal are delayed when passed through such devices, or when propagating through space or a medium, such as air or water.

+While a phase response describes phase shift in angular units (such as degrees or radians), the phase delay is in units of time and equals the negative of the phase shift at each frequency divided by the value of that frequency.
+Group delay is the negative derivative of phase shift with respect to frequency.

 Phase delay

 A linear time-invariant system or device has a phase response property and a phase delay property, where one can be calculated exactly from the other.
-Phase delay directly measures the device or system time delay of individual frequency components.
+Phase delay directly measures the device or system time delay of individual sinusoidal frequency components.
 If the phase delay function at any given frequency—within a frequency range of interest—has the same constant of proportionality between the phase at a selected frequency and the selected frequency itself, the system/device will have the ideal of a flat phase delay property, a.k.a. linear phase.
-Since phase delay is a function of frequency giving time delay, a departure from the flatness of its function graph can reveal time delay differences among the various signal frequency components, in which case those differences will contribute to signal distortion, which is manifested as the output signal waveform shape being different from that of the input signal.
+Since phase delay is a function of frequency giving time delay, a departure from the flatness of its function graph can reveal time delay differences among the signal’s various sinusoidal frequency components, in which case those differences will contribute to signal distortion, which is manifested as the output signal waveform shape being different from that of the input signal.

 The phase delay property in general does not give useful information if the device input is a modulated signal.
 For that, group delay must be used.

 Group delay

 The group delay is a convenient measure of the linearity of the phase with respect to frequency in a modulation system.
+For a modulation signal (passband signal), the information carried by the signal is carried exclusively in the wave envelope.
+Group delay therefore operates only with the frequency components derived from the envelope.